Hecktomb200/jwt-pizza/blob/main/curiosityReport.md

 5. **Parallelize tests** with tools like Playwright Test or Cypress Dashboard.

 ---
+## Conclusion:

+Got it!
+Here's a conclusion you can add to the end of your curiosityReport.md file:

+---

+## Conclusion

+Through this exploration of curiosity-driven learning in the context of frontend UI testing with Playwright, I developed a deeper understanding of how automated testing frameworks interact with web applications.

+In doing so, I gained not only technical knowledge but also a more intuitive grasp of why mocking and coverage matter in real-world development.

+---

-## 🧪 Real-World Example: UI Testing in GitHub Actions
+## Real-World Example: UI Testing in GitHub Actions

 Here's a simplified example of a GitHub Actions workflow that runs Playwright tests: